There are currently no products in the cart.

 Are you looking for a training advantage that will help take your athletic performance to new levels?
 Did you ever wonder if there really was a non-banned supplement that could improve your results more than a perfect diet alone?

 Are you tired of working your tail off every day, taking the same supplements, taking the same protein powder, but not seeing the improvement that all the magazines and websites promised that you’d see?

-Well if the answer to these questions is yes, then let me tell you about a substance called HICA that could be a game-changer.
+Well if the answer to these questions is yes, then let me tell you about a substance that could be a game-changer.
 HICA is a naturally occurring metabolite produced in your muscles (in relatively small amounts).

 What Is HICA?

 HICA is one of several, naturally occurring, bioactive, organic compounds found in the body, that when provided as a supplement, significantly enhances human performance —creatine is another such example.

 HICA is the acronym for alpha-hydroxy-isocaproic acid.
 It is also called leucic acid or DL-2-hydroxy-4-methylvaleric acid.
 Putting nerd-speak aside, HICA is just a much easier term to remember, and it is actually one of the 5 key ingredients in our MPO (Muscle Performance Optimizer) product.

-Now this may seem like a bit of a tangent but I need to say it: the amino acid leucine activates mTOR and is critical for stimulating muscle protein synthesis, which is the key to either building muscle or preventing muscle breakdown.
+Now, this may seem like a bit of a tangent but stick with me for a minute.
+The amino acid leucine activates mTOR and is critical for stimulating muscle protein synthesis, which is the key to either building muscle or preventing muscle breakdown.
 You may have heard of leucine before because it both a BCAA (branched-chain amino acid) and an EAA (essential amino acid).